The Surangama Sutra: Chapter Two – Section 3

 The Buddha said, “Great King, your body’s appearance cannot have deteriorated suddenly.”

-The king replied, “Your Holiness, the change has in fact been so subtle that I have hardly been aware of it.
+The king replied, “World-Honored One, the changes have in fact been so subtle that I hardly noticed.
 I’ve reached this point only gradually through the passing of the years.
-When I was in my twenties, I was still young, but I already looked older than when I was ten.
-My thirties marked a further decline from my twenties, and now, at two years past sixty, I look back on my fifties as a time of strength and health.”
+In my twenties, I was still young, but I already looked older than when I was ten.
+My thirties marked a further decline from my twenties, and now, at sixty-two, I look back on my fifties as a time of strength and health.

 The Buddha said, “Observing these changes — these never-ceasing transformations — you know that you must perish.
 But do you also know that when you perish, something in you does not perish with you?”